Is a Picture Worth a Thousand Words? Adaptive Multimodal Fact-Checking with Visual Evidence Necessity: Methods

 \subsection{Baseline Methods}

-We compare \mymethod with four existing multimodal fact-verification approaches that incorporate both textual and visual evidence.
-Our focus is on approaches that (1) assume a fixed knowledge source $K$ and (2) employ open-weight models, thereby excluding methods that rely on external web search or closed models, such as DEFAME~\cite{braun2025defame}.
-For a fair comparison, all methods, including \mymethod, were trained on the MOCHEG training split.
+We compare \mymethod against four existing multimodal fact-verification approaches.
+Our focus is on methods that (1) assume a fixed knowledge source $K$ and (2) employ open-weight models, thereby excluding methods that rely on external web search or closed models, such as DEFAME~\cite{braun2025defame}.
+For a fair comparison, all methods were trained on the MOCHEG training split.

-\begin{itemize} \item MOCHEG~\cite{mocheg}: The model encodes the concatenated claim, textual evidence, and visual evidence with CLIP to obtain contextual representations.
-It then applies stance detection to derive claim--text and claim--image stance features, which are averaged and fed into a trained multimodal fusion classifier for the final verdict. \item LVLM4FV~\cite{misinformation}: A LVLM-based fact verification pipeline.
-It first re-ranks initially retrieved evidence using Mistral-7B~\cite{Jiang2023Mistral7} for textual evidence and InstructBLIP~\cite{dai2023instructblip} for visual evidence.
-The re-ranked text--image evidence is then fed into an LLaVa~\cite{liu2023visual} verifier, which predicts the final verdict via prompting. \item HGTMFC~\cite{Pang_Li_Zhang_Wang_Zhang_2025}: The model retrieves textual evidence using SBERT and visual evidence using CLIP.
-It encodes claim/evidence tokens and image patches with CLIP to construct a multimodal hypergraph (including sentence-, claim-, and image-level hyperedges).
-A Hypergraph Transformer with group attention and line-graph propagation performs high-order reasoning, and an MLP classifier predicts the final verdict. \item MetaSumPerceiver~\cite{metasumperceiver}: The model encodes extensive textual evidence in chunks using BART and visual evidence via CLIP.
+\begin{itemize} \item MOCHEG~\cite{mocheg}: This method encodes the concatenated claim, textual evidence, and visual evidence using CLIP.
+It then applies stance detection to derive claim--text and claim--image stance features, which are averaged and fed into a multimodal fusion classifier for the final verdict. \item LVLM4FV~\cite{misinformation}: This method re-ranks initially retrieved evidence using Mistral-7B~\cite{Jiang2023Mistral7} for textual evidence and InstructBLIP~\cite{dai2023instructblip} for visual evidence.
+The re-ranked evidence is then fed into a verifier based on LLaVa~\cite{liu2023visual}. \item HGTMFC~\cite{Pang_Li_Zhang_Wang_Zhang_2025}: This method retrieves textual evidence using SBERT and visual evidence using CLIP.
+It encodes claim and evidence tokens, along with image patches with CLIP to construct a multimodal hypergraph.
+A Hypergraph Transformer with group attention and line-graph propagation performs higher-order reasoning, and an MLP classifier predicts the final verdict. \item MetaSumPerceiver~\cite{metasumperceiver}: This method encodes textual evidence in chunks using BART and visual evidence using CLIP.
 These modalities are fused through a dynamic Perceiver module to generate a claim-conditioned evidence summary.
-A fine-tuned Llama 2~\cite{touvron2023llama} model then acts as a surrogate fact-checker, predicting the final truthfulness verdict by evaluating the entailment relationship between the summary (premise) and the claim (hypothesis). \end{itemize}
+A fine-tuned Llama 2~\cite{touvron2023llama} then acts as a surrogate fact-checker, predicting the final truthfulness verdict by evaluating whether the summary is entailed by the claim. \end{itemize}